Heads of Laboratories

 Metastasis, the spread of cancer cells from a primary tumor to distal organs, accounts for the overwhelming majority of human deaths from solid cancers.
 Dr. Tavazoie’s laboratory employs a systems biological approach that integrates molecular, cellular, animal and clinical observations to identify and characterize key molecular regulators of this complex process, with the ultimate goal of developing novel therapies aimed at its prevention and treatment.

 Dr. Tavazoie received his undergraduate degree from the University of California, Berkeley, his Ph.D. from Harvard University and his M.D. from Harvard Medical School and the Harvard-MIT Division of Health Sciences and Technology.
-Following a residency and internship in internal medicine at Brigham and Women’s Hospital/Harvard Medical School, he joined Memorial Sloan-Kettering Cancer Center as a clinical fellow in 2005 and became a research fellow in medical oncology in 2006.
-He joined Rockefeller as an assistant professor in 2009.
+Following a residency and internship in internal medicine at Harvard’s Brigham and Women’s Hospital, he joined Memorial Sloan Kettering Cancer Center as a clinical fellow in 2005 and became a research fellow in medical oncology in 2006.
+He joined Rockefeller as an assistant professor in 2009 and was named associate professor in 2015.

-In 2009 Dr. Tavazoie was the recipient of the National Institutes of Health New Innovator Award and a combined American Society of Clinical Oncology and American Association for Cancer Research Young Investigator Award.
+In 2009 Dr. Tavazoie was the recipient of the NIH Director’s New Innovator Award and a combined American Society of Clinical Oncology and American Association for Cancer Research Young Investigator Award.
 He was also named a Rita Allen Foundation Scholar, a Sidney Kimmel Foundation for Cancer Research Scholar and a Sinsheimer Foundation Scholar, and he received an Emerald Foundation Young Investigator Award.
 He is also a Department of Defense Era of Hope Scholar.
-Dr. Tavazoie is an attending medical oncologist at Memorial Sloan-Kettering Cancer Center.
+Dr. Tavazoie is an attending medical oncologist at Memorial Sloan Kettering Cancer Center.

 Find Scientists & Research: